-Oakland Raiders will take on the Seattle Seahawks on 14 October 2018 at London’s Not-Yet-Completed Tottenham Hotspur Stadium.
-Here is a complete travel guide for visiting football fans – the stadium, fan activities, what to eat, weather, transport, and more.
+Oakland Raiders will take on the Chicago Bears on 6 October 2019 at the newly opened Tottenham Hotspur Stadium in London, England.
+Here is a complete football fan’s London travel guide for visiting NFL fans..

-This will be the second time the Raiders play in the NFL International Series in London.
+This will be the third time the Raiders play in the NFL International Series in the British capital.

 The Raiders have also played in Mexico City twice, losing to the New England Patriots by a score of 33 to 8 in 2017 and beating the Houston Texans by a score of 27 to 20 in 2016.

 Two more NFL London games are scheduled for October in the upcoming NFL season.

 Silver and Black Welcome Mat

 Oakland Raider NFL UK fans are laying out the Silver and Black Welcome Mat.
 The following events have already been planned:

 - Crossbones Kelleys Jack the Ripper Tour – Thursday 11 October evening.

 - Madhatter Raiders Bus Tour – Friday 12 October afternoon